allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 }
 ```

-Adequate approach is implemented in _mongo-migration-stream_ to execute `mongorestore` command.
+An analogous approach is implemented in _mongo-migration-stream_ to execute the `mongorestore` command.

 #### Event queue

 During the process of migration _source database_ can constantly receive changes, which _mongo-migration-stream_ is listening to with Mongo Change Streams.
 Events from the stream are saved in the queue for sending to the _destination database_ at a later time.
 Currently _mongo-migration-stream_ provides two implementations of the queue,
-where one implementation stores the data in RAM, while second one persists the data on a disk.
+where one implementation stores the data in RAM, while the other one persists the data to disk.

 In-memory implementation can be used for databases with low traffic, or for testing purposes,
-or on machines with sufficient amount of RAM (as events are stored in forms of objects on JVM heap).
+or on machines with a sufficient amount of RAM (as events are stored as objects on the JVM heap).

 ```kotlin
 // In-memory queue implementation